Justwhittaker/MusicHub/README.md

 * **Keep adding more and more recipes** to the website **again & again**.
 * **List their own Recipes** and **favourite** recipes to go to **time & again**

-For the UX on this project I wanted to create a simple and user friendly site.
-My target audience is young and mature adults. <br>
 The site also allows for restaurant customers to find good and decent Recipes in their area!!

 #### Scope ####
 * An Eye catching landing page
-* Mass-displaying all or filtered Recipes.
-Lines of relatively small images, with option to click and view or like
+* Mass-displaying all or searched Recipes.
+Lines of relatively small images, with option to click and view
 * Search Recipes.
 * Detailed profile for up and coming chefs on top of the simple registration.
 * Dedicated page for uploading new Recipes
 * Full page Recipe view including the Name of the Recipe, Cooking details with Ingredients and Instructions
-* Legal framework is also included, with links to privacy policies and FAQs, as well as corporate info in the about us section of the website.
+* Legal framework is also included, with links to privacy policies, as well as corporate info in the about us section of the website.

 #### Registered Users ####
 * **View specific Recipes** with **quick searches** within the **Category** they are looking for, instead of sifting through all the Recipes.